fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/mochi-the-longest-tuesday/index.md

 summary = '''
 **2024-01-01 to 2024-04-12**

-Mochi The Longest Tuesday is a third person platformer where you as Mochi, a cat with a mech, has to search an alien planet for you beloved cardboard-box and deal with the slimy inhabitants.
+Mochi The Longest Tuesday is a third person platformer where you as Mochi, a cat with a mech, has to search an alien planet for your beloved cardboard-box.
 Inspired by Jak & Daxter.
 Made in Clockwork Engine.

 **Game Programming Responsibilities**
   *  Level of Detail